textlint-rule/textlint-rule-no-dead-link-fork/ReadMe.md

 ```

 ### checkRelative
-Enable the dead link checks against relative URIs.
+Enable the dead link checks against relative URIs or file path.

+**Relative url**

-Note that you also have to specify the `baseURI` to make this option work.
+You also have to specify the `baseURI` to make this option work.

+**Relative file path**

+You do not need to set `baseURI` option.

 ### baseURI
 The base URI to be used for resolving relative URIs.